 If you’re struggling with dimensional or volumetric weight, it’s time to find a solution to automate the process.
 Our full-featured shipping management platform has a built-in feature to help with efficiency in packing and rating.

-When you integrate your store with ShipperHQ, your orders will automatically be rated and packaged in the most efficient way.
+When you integrate your store with ShipperHQ, your orders will automatically be rated and packaged most efficiently.
 This way, you’re less likely to ship orders in oversized boxes.
 You’ll also have full transparency into the dimensional weight of your shipments, reducing the chance you’ll be charged more than expected for a shipment.

 Find a full rundown on dimensional shipping, and get started with a free 15-day trial today.